awsdocs/amazon-emr-release-guide/doc_source/emr-spark-configure.md

 ## Enabling Dynamic Allocation of Executors<a name="spark-dynamic-allocation"></a>

 Spark on YARN has the ability to scale the number of executors used for a Spark application dynamically\.
-In releases 4\.4\.0 or greater, this is the default behavior\.
-To learn more about dynamic allocation, see the [Dynamic Allocation](https://spark.apache.org/docs/latest/configuration.html#dynamic-allocation) topic in the Apache Spark documentation\.
+Using Amazon EMR release version 4\.4\.0 and later, dynamic allocation is enabled by default\.
+For more information, see [Dynamic Resource Allocation](https://spark.apache.org/docs/1.6.1/job-scheduling.html#dynamic-resource-allocation) and the properties for [Dynamic Allocation](https://spark.apache.org/docs/latest/configuration.html#dynamic-allocation) in the Spark documentation\.

 ## Configuring Node Decommissioning Behavior<a name="spark-decommissioning"></a>